An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Discussion

-In all but one of the case studies it has been shown that the rank of a detector is dependent upon the GT used in the evaluation.
-It can therefore be stated that the variance in performance observed when evaluating two detectors using different ground truths is not equal and furthermore, the position of the performance measured using the same GTs within this range is not constant between detectors.
+In all but the Landslide case study it has been shown that the rank of a detector is dependent upon the GT used for evaluation.
+It can therefore be stated that the variance in performance observed when evaluating two detectors using different GTs is not equal and therefore, the relative difference in performance between detectors is dependent upon the GT used for evaluation.
 Three different rankings were observed in three of the four case studies.
 In one occasion the top ranked detector changed depending upon the GT, however, in most cases the top ranked detector remained constant.
-This is partly due to the fact that these top ranked detectors are considerably superior to the remaining three and, had their performance been closer, this would not have been the case.
-The effects of ranking become more obvious in the Blood Vessel case study, in which the detector that produces the worst correlation with annotator agreement (MSF: CCO = $0.3923$ and CCI = $0.3573$) was placed second, third and fourth in each of the three emergent rankings, even though it is clearly the worst performing of the evaluated detectors.
-Moreover, taking the $50$\% or $75$\% consensus GTs does not necessarily result in a detector ranking that is the consensus of the ranks obtained using the individual annotations (see, for example, Tables \ref{tbl:FISSURE_detector_ranks} and \ref{tbl:bloodvessel_detector_ranks}).
-In fact, it can produce a ranking that has nothing in common with these individual rankings (Table \ref{tbl:FISSURE_detector_ranks}).
+This is partly due to the fact that these top ranked detectors are considerably superior to the remaining and had their performance been closer this would not have been the case.
+The effects are most obvious in the Blood Vessel case study, in which the detector that produces the worst correlation with annotator agreement (MSF: $\text{CCO} = 0.3923$ and $\text{CCI} = 0.3573$) was placed second, third, and fourth in each of the three emergent rankings, even though it is clearly the worst performing of the evaluated detectors.
+Moreover, taking the \SI{50}{\percent} or \SI{75}{\percent} consensus GTs does not necessarily result in a detector ranking that is the consensus of the ranks obtained using the individual annotations (see, for example, Tables IVb and IVd).
+In fact, it can produce a ranking that has nothing in common with these individual rankings (Table IVb).

-The most consistent ranking was observed using the Landslide dataset---the case study that presented the most stable set of annotations (those with the least variance between them).
-The lower inter-annotator variability observed in this problem allowed the gold-standard GT estimation methods to better model all of the annotations.